ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 ## Step 3 : Test The Flow

-Now that we have a flow ready, let us test the flow.
+Now that you have a flow ready, let us test the flow.

 <div class="collapse-accordion"><ul><li>
                 <input type="checkbox" id="list-item-4">